 Treatment of your cancer involves more than just medical care.
-Whether you are seeking counseling, need help understanding your treatments, or if you need help with nutrition during your journey, the experts at Novant Health Derrick L. Davis Cancer Center are here for you and your family.
+Whether you are seeking counseling, need help understanding your treatments, or if you need help with nutrition during your journey, the experts at Novant Health Derrick L. Davis Cancer Institute are here for you and your family.
 Our goal is to help you be as comfortable as possible in a physical, emotional and spiritual sense as you treat and recover from your illness.

 To learn more about our support services, please call Novant Health Forsyth Medical Center toll-free:

 Linda and A. Tab Williams Education and Resource Center

 Knowledge is an essential component to help inform and empower you during your cancer journey.
 At the Linda and A. Tab Williams Education and Resource Center, we provide you and your family with a large selection of publications and information on various types of cancer and treatments.
 Resources cover important topics such as:

 - Genetic counseling and testing

 We understand the spiritual needs you may have during your illness, and we recognize the importance of holistic care.
 That's why we provide spiritual care on both an inpatient and outpatient basis to help you and your family during this difficult time.
 Some of the spiritual care services we offer include:

 - Pastoral comfort and support